MEDIADUDES/FoundationPress/README.md

 1. Solve a problem.
 Features are great, but even better is cleaning-up and fixing issues in the code that you discover
 2. Make sure that your code is bug-free and does not introduce new bugs
 3. Create a [pull request](https://help.github.com/articles/creating-a-pull-request)
-4. Verify that all the Travis-CI build checks have passed
+4. Verify that all build checks have passed

-## Dev Notes
-Currently updated until [55d533f](https://github.com/olefredrik/FoundationPress/commit/55d533f6e5f95baa719bc05542da8f323fb8876d) from forked repository.